Set #4: Artworks that Illustrate Hell and Damnation

 Figs. 8A and 8B are copies of artworks painted by William Blake in the early 1800's.
 Both of these artworks illustrate relatively modern and austere conceptions of hell as a place where individuals are confined and tormented by fire under conditions that reflect the seriousness of their transgressions.
 These artworks are also relatively modern because they show these individuals with facial expressions and postures which suggest that their torment includes experiencing mental and emotional states like hopelessness, guilt, remorse, shame and self-loathing.

-The artworks shown above are only a small sample of the many artworks which show artists' conceptions of the place that the KJV Bible refers to using the word 'hell' or one of its synonyms or euphemisms, such as 'the furnace of fire' and 'everlasting fire'.
-The NRSV Bible uses still other words, like 'Gehenna' and 'Hades', to provide descriptions of these places that better reflect the meanings of the Greek words that were used when the New Testament was first reduced to writing.
-The differences between these artworks and the words the Bible uses to describe the things they attempt to show are important because they help us understand just how general and open to interpretation the Bible's descriptions of the teachings of Jesus about hell and damnation really are.
-Open enough, in fact, that discussions of these teachings occupy significant parts of many of the pages of this website.
+The paintings shown above are only a few examples of the many artworks that illustrate Christian conceptions of hell and damnation.
+In the KJV Bible the places shown in these paintings are referred to using the word 'hell' or one of its synonyms or euphemisms, such as 'the furnace of fire' and 'everlasting fire'.
+The NRSV Bible uses still other words, like 'Gehenna' and 'Hades', to describe these places in ways that better reflect the meanings of the Greek words that were used when the New Testament was first reduced to writing.
+The differences between these artworks and the words the Bible uses to describe the things they show are important because they help us understand just how general and open to interpretation the Bible's descriptions of the teachings of Jesus about hell and damnation really are.
+Open enough, in fact, that discussions of these teachings occupy large parts of many of the pages of this End Time prophecy website.
 Those who wish to look into this subject more deeply can begin by clicking the Home link at the top of this page.

 The broad general character of the Bible's descriptions of the teachings of Jesus about hell and damnation are also apparent when they are considered in the context of the place where Jesus lived and the period of time that includes the time he lived there.
 For the sake of discussion, we will define this time broadly, from about 100 B.C. to about 100 A.D.
 This period of time is important because it was a time when all sorts of groups with different ideas about an afterlife competed for followers.
 Examples of some of these groups include Sadducees, Pharisees, Essenes, Hellenists, Zealots, and followers of would-be apocalyptic prophets.
 At that time Jesus and his followers would probably have been thought of as just another one of these groups.
 More specific information about the religious situation that existed at this time is included in a series of Facebook posts that interested readers can find by clicking the 'Find Us on Facebook' link of the Home page of this website.